- As low as $1,551/Night

 Upon entering the home you'll be delighted by the unique front door and know you have arrived somewhere special.

-The first room to the left you will savor the library with a diverse collection of books, a huge dining table and a bar for afternoon drinks.
+The first room to the left you will appreciate the library with a diverse collection of books, a huge dining table and a bar for afternoon beverages.
 Open the pocket doors and you will be in the parlor with one of seven fireplaces that are original to the home.
 Parlors are quintessential to Charleston homes for entertaining or afternoon tea.

 Down the hall you will find a powder room, followed by a cozy kitchen, equipped with a dainty retro refrigerator, induction cooktop, kettle, toaster oven, and a 1940s era french sink.
 Savor your meals at the table for two while the sunlight filters in through the shaded garden walkway.